 - An Oral Presentation or Creative Work Presentation (Residential Students)

 Remote presenters must have access to these technological requirements .
-PowerPoint presentations must be created following these marketing guidelines and using any of these 16x9 PowerPoint background slides.
+PowerPoint presentations must be created following these guidelines and using any of these 16x9 PowerPoint background slides.
 Presentations should be limited to 15 minutes with an additional 5 minutes for questions and answers.
 Please be prepared to select one of the following five research subtypes when submitting your proposals: Basic, Applied, Textual or Investigative, or Creative and Artistic (descriptions below).

 Research in this area seeks to identify and develop a fundamental research question regarding the nature of one’s field of study (e.g., human behavior or genetic manipulations of E coli).
 These studies successfully experiment with one or more manipulated variables, then analyze the collected information to answer the research question.
 Typically, these studies will employ the experimental method and are often conducted in a controlled, laboratory environment.

 3) Theoretical Proposal Rubric

 Theoretical research provides a synthesis of guiding theories and extant empirical literature, artifacts, or other evidence to develop new frameworks for future research.
 Theoretical proposals may include basic, applied, textual or investigative, creative and artistic research.
 Research has not been conducted in this category, but suggestions for future areas of research should be included.

 4) Textual or Investigative Rubric

 Research that investigates texts, artifacts, and documents without changing any variables.
 Typically this research critically engages texts, artifacts, or documents to prove a thesis, association, pattern, relationship, or previously unobserved significance.
-Sample fields may include History, Philosophy, English, Biblical Studies, Humanities, Theology, Journalism, Law, and Government
+Sample fields may include History, Philosophy, English, Biblical Studies, Humanities, Theology, Journalism, Law, and Government.

 5) Creative and Artistic Rubric

-Research that discovers and critically evaluates source material in an artistic projects for a public audience.
+Research that discovers and critically evaluates source material in an artistic project for a public audience.
 Researchers typically work systematically to create new forms of articulation and expression.
-Sample fields may include Digital Arts, Worship, Music, Cinematic Arts, FACS, Theater, and Communications.Click here watch a video detailing how to prepare a professional poster.
+Sample fields may include Digital Arts, Worship, Music, Cinematic Arts, FACS, Theater, and Communications.